 Activated Carbon, Animal Charcoal, Carbo Vegetabilis, Carbon, Carbón Activado, Charbon Actif, Charbon Activé, Charbon Animal, Charbon Médicinal, Charbon Végétal, Charbon Végétal Activé, Charcoal, Gas Black, Lamp Black, Medicinal Charcoal, Noir de Gaz, Noir de Lampe, Vegetable Carbon, Vegetable Charcoal.<br/><br/>

 Overview InformationCommon charcoal is made from peat, coal, wood, coconut shell, or petroleum.
-“Activated charcoal” is similar to common charcoal, but is made especially for use as a medicine.
-To make activated charcoal, manufacturers heat common charcoal in the presence of a gas that causes the charcoal to develop lots of internal spaces or “pores.”
-These pores help activated charcoal “trap” chemicals.
+"Activated charcoal" is similar to common charcoal.
+Manufacturers make activated charcoal by heating common charcoal in the presence of a gas.
+This process causes the charcoal to develop lots of internal spaces or "pores."
+These pores help activated charcoal "trap" chemicals.

-How does it work?Activated charcoal is good at trapping chemicals and prevents their absorption.
+How does it work?Activated charcoal works by "trapping" chemicals and preventing their absorption.

 Uses & Effectiveness

 - Poisoning.
 Activated charcoal is useful for trapping chemicals to stop some types of poisoning when used as part of standard treatment.
 Activated charcoal should be given within 1 hour after a poison has been ingested.
 It does not seem to be beneficial if given for 2 or more hours after some types of poisoning.
 And activated charcoal doesn't seem to help stop all types of poisoning.

 Insufficient Evidence for

 - Lowering cholesterol levels.
 So far, research studies don't agree about the effectiveness of taking activated charcoal by mouth to lower cholesterol levels in the blood.